 This event has been approved for CPD credits for members of the Psychology Society of Ireland.

-9 CPD credits for members of the Psychological Society of Ireland
+9 CPD credits for members of the Psychological Society of Ireland.

-The programme will consist of lectures, classroom discussion and practical exercises.
+Diploma in Counselling Psychology will consist of lectures, classroom discussion and practical exercises.

 The course runs for ten weeks and is composed of the following elements: